 For example, if one spouse remains in the marital home, location doesn’t come into play as far as premium changes.
 The spouse who moves out may end up paying more (or less) based on their new zip code’s accident rate.

 Former spouses moving out of state must adhere to their new state’s auto insurance laws.
-Beyond changes in minimum liability requirements or the need for uninsured or underinsured motorist coverage, the move could mean a change to or from a tort state to a no-fault state.
+Beyond changes in minimum liability requirements or the need for uninsured or underinsured motorist coverage, the move could mean a change to or from an at-fault state to a no-fault state.

 Contact The General®